 The volume of a cryptocurrency is an important metric for traders to understand and interpret before buying cryptocurrencies.
 It can be a significant indicator of the future price action of a coin.
 Simply put, if a digital currency has greater buy volume than sell volume, it is likely to increase in price.

 The total volume traded of a cryptocurrency can play a role in how volatile its price is.
 For example, major digital currencies such as Bitcoin and Ethereum (ETH) are less likely to experience 24h price swings of 20+% due to the volume they receive.
 Conversely, low-volume coins can be subject to massive gains or losses if they receive a spike in volume.
 If someone owned and sold $100,000 USD worth of GXChain ($1,208 24h volume), the coin’s price would experience a dramatic fall.
 If the same amount of BTC were sold, Bitcoin’s value would barely even budge.

 Volume can signal rising or reduced interest in a cryptocurrency.
 Volume tends to increase during bull runs – sustained periods of price rises.
 Coins that were originally low-volume can quickly shift to high-volume as they receive positive interest from investors.
 However, as momentum begins to die down, they can just as quickly revert to lower volumes.

 For example, Shiba Inu’s rising price to the top 100 cryptocurrencies by market cap, trading volume spiked to around $30b USD daily.
 At the same time, SHIB’s price rose 97%.
 However, interest waned and less than a year later Shiba Inu’s volume was less than $300m USD.

 Volume can be an important metric for market participants due to its correlation with liquidity.
-Liquidity refers to the amount of a cryptocurrency available for buying (or selling) on an exchange.
+Liquidity refers to the amount of cryptocurrency available for buying (or selling) on an exchange.
 A digital currency with low volume will typically also have low liquidity.
-Assets with low liquidity can be difficult to trade at a specific price, due to something known as slippage.
+Assets with low liquidity can be difficult to trade at a specific price, due to something known as cryptocurrency slippage.
 Slippage occurs when traders cannot immediately execute a large buy/sell order at the current market price due to a lack of volume and liquidity.